Denazification: Responsibility and collective guilt

 A number of films showing the concentration camps were made and screened to the German public, such as Die Todesmühlen, released in the US zone in January 1946, and Welt im Film No. 5 in June 1945.
 A film that was never finished due partly to delays and the existence of the other films was Memory of the Camps.
 According to Sidney Bernstein, chief of Psychological Warfare Division, the objective of the film was:

-Delays led to the decision that the approach to the film was not as good as other extant films, and the footage and unread script were shelved.

-Part of the reason the film was scrapped was that the harsh attitudes toward Germans had changed.
-Initially denazification had a more harsh goal.
-English writer James Stern recounted an example in a German town soon after the German surrender.

 Immediately upon the liberation of the concentration camps, many German civilians were forced to see the conditions in the camps, bury rotting corpses and exhume mass graves.
 In some instances, civilians were also made to provide items for former concentration camp inmates.

 Surveys

 The US conducted opinion surveys in the American zone of occupied Germany.
 Tony Judt, in his book Postwar: a History of Europe since 1945, extracted and used some of them.